neiltimo/codepath-prework/README.md

 #CodePath Introduction Prework

-App Description
+App Description:
 Sends out an alert introducing the user with the following: First Name, Last Name, School, Number pets, and if more pets are desired.

 App Walk-through
 https://github.com/neiltimo/codepath-prework/blob/main/NeilSuarez_Prework.gif

-TODO:// In the Features section below, add an x between the -[ ] like this - [x] for any features you complete. (☝️ Remove this paragraph after after checking off user stories)
+In the Features section below, add an x between the -[ ] like this - [x] for any features you complete. (☝️ Remove this paragraph after after checking off user stories)

 Required Features
 1. [x] App displays an image of a school's logo